badamato/dse-geofinder/README.md

 ## Overview
 This is a simple web app to demonstrate some of the geospatial capabilities in DSE.
 It is not meant to be a demonstration of how to build a REST API.
-I used the [spark java framework](http://sparkjava.com/) (not to be confused with Apache Spark) for its lean and simple approach.

 --